marcialpaulg/fb-extract-access-token-function/README.md

 this php function will extract the access token from uri

 # NOTE
-PHP function and example is in `extract-access-token-function.php`.
+PHP function and example is in `extract-access-token-function.php` and `extract-access-token-function.js`.

 # Credits
 * Marcial Paul G. - im.codename@gmail.com